One advantage of the corporate form of organization is the: | Study Prep in Pearson+

 1

 Analyze the concept of limited liability: In a corporation, shareholders are only liable for the amount they have invested in the company.
-Their personal assets are protected from the corporation's debts and legal obligations.
+They are not personally responsible for the corporation's debts or legal obligations, which is a key advantage of this form of organization.

-Evaluate the concept of unlimited life: Unlike sole proprietorships or partnerships, corporations have an indefinite lifespan.
-The death or departure of an owner does not affect the corporation's existence.
+Consider the concept of unlimited life: Unlike sole proprietorships or partnerships, a corporation has an unlimited life.
+It continues to exist even if the ownership changes or if shareholders pass away.

-Consider government regulation: Corporations are subject to more government regulations compared to sole proprietorships or partnerships.
-This is not an advantage but rather a characteristic of the corporate form.
+Evaluate ease of formation: Corporations typically require more formalities and regulatory compliance during formation compared to sole proprietorships, which are simpler to establish.

-Compare ease of formation: Corporations are generally more complex and costly to form compared to sole proprietorships, which are simpler and require fewer formalities.
-This is not an advantage of the corporate form.
+Review government regulation: Corporations are subject to more government regulations and reporting requirements compared to sole proprietorships or partnerships, which may be seen as a disadvantage rather than an advantage.

 Watch next